-If you are traveling from North of Vietnam: Flights – If you are arriving from Hanoi, you can fly to Dong Hoi with Vietnam Airlines, the nearest airport.
+If you are arriving from Hanoi to Phong Nha, you can fly to Dong Hoi with Vietnam Airlines.
 Phong Nha is over 40km from there and you can take a local bus, or book a car.
-Buses – You can travel from Hanoi to Phong Nha by bus as well, and plenty of them are available that can be booked through your hotel.

-As for trains, there are no direct trains to Phong Nha.
+As for trains, there are no direct trains to the city.
 The nearest railway station is in Dong Hoi.
 You can book any of the train tickets online in advance here.
 Cabs are expensive but you can get one from all the places, the nearest being Dong Hoi.

 Where to Stay in Phong Nha?

 There are plenty of Phong Nha hotels in all budget ranges.
 The most ancient place to stay in Phong Nha is Phong Nha Farmstay, popular among couples, backpackers and